roadtocode4u/spaceship/docs/reactjs/03-component-and-props/03-component-and-props.md

 **Example Explanation :**

-In this example, we're using React to create a web page with multiple `"Card" components`.
-Each `"Card`" component displays a `title with a random number`.

-1. We import a part of React called `ReactDOM`, which helps us work with web pages.

-2. We create a `"root"` element in our HTML with the `ID 'root'`, where our React content will appear.

-3. We define a function called `"Card"` that generates a `random number` and displays it as a title inside a card-like container.

-4. Inside the "Card" component, we use `Math.random()` to create a random number each time the component is called, and we show it in the title of the card.

-5. We use React to render four instances of the "Card" component inside the 'root' element.
-As a result, you'll see four cards on the web page, each with a different random number in its title.

-So, `when you load the page, you'll see four cards`, and each card will have a `unique random number in its title`, created by the "Card" component.
+In Line 1, imports the ReactDOM library from the `react-dom/client` module. `ReactDOM` is a part of React that allows you to render components on a web page.

+Line 2, This line creates a React `root` on the HTML element with the ID `root`.
+In React, the `root` is the entry point where your components will be rendered into the HTML document.

+Line 4 to 11, This code defines a React functional component called `Card`.
+This component generates a random number and displays it within an ``<h1>`` tag whenever it is rendered.
+Essentially, it's a card component with a random number as its content.

+Line 12 to 19, the `root.render()` function is used to render multiple instances of the Card component.
+It renders four `<Card />` components inside a React fragment (`<> ... </>`).

 ## Props